Sibylle Baier: Background

-The songs that made up her album Colour Green were home reel-to-reel tape recordings Baier had made in Germany between 1970 and 1973.
-Some 30 years later, her son Robby compiled a CD from these recordings to give to family members as presents.
+The songs that made up her album Colour Green were home reel-to-reel tape recordings Baier had made in Germany, when she was in her 20's, between 1970 and 1973.
+Some 30 years later, her son Robby compiled a CD from these recordings to give to family members as presents for her 60th birthday in 2006.
 He also gave a copy to Dinosaur Jr's J Mascis, who in turn passed it along to the Orange Twin label.
 Orange Twin released the album in February 2006.

+Sibylle Baier is cited as a major influence for contemporary singer songwriters like Joustene Lorenz and Luluc.
 In April 2008, it was revealed through her official website that Baier was going into a recording studio and had written two new songs.
 The first of these, "Let Us Know", was released in September 2008 for the film Palermo Shooting.